salikfaisal/2022_World_Cup_Forecast/README.md

 # 2022_World_Cup_Forecast
-Forecasts the results of the 2022 FIFA World Cup using elo data
+This project outputs the summary of 10,000 World Cup Simulations.
+One simulation is a random result of the World Cup.

+Source for Elo Ratings: https://www.international-football.net/